prasannavl/prasannavl.com/content/published/2017/11/the-language-journeyman-1.md

 <!--[options]
-name: 'The Language Journeyman: How I learnt (almost) every significant computer language in the last 20 years'
 date: 2017-11-22T07:09:32.191Z
-url: 2017/11/the-language-journeyman-1
+url: 2017/11/the-language-journeyman
 tags:
  - Lang
 -->

+# The Language Journeyman: How I learnt (almost) every significant computer language in the last 20 years

 As a kid, during my school days, apart from English, I learnt 3 other languages with frequent alternations due to change of school, Govt. policies (I think), etc - Tamil (my native language), Hindi, and French - all of them half-baked, and now my French completely forgotten.
 But little did I know then - that my mind was preparing itself a template for another set of languages, one that’s spoken through electronics, and computer keyboards.